SunFoods, LLC Website Privacy Statement

 SunFoods, LLC (the “Company” or “we”) is committed to protecting your privacy.
 We will never rent or sell your personally identifiable information to third parties for marketing purposes.
 We will never share your contact information with another User, without your consent.
 Any sensitive information that you provide will be secured with an industry standard protocol and technology system.
 In the limited situations provided in paragraph 3 of this Statement, we may disclose some user information to third parties.
 (Please see paragraph 3 for more details.)

 This Statement sets forth our current privacy practices with regard to the information we collect when you or your computer interact with our Websites.
 By accessing one of our Websites, you acknowledge and fully understand this Statement and freely consent to the information collection and use practices described in this Statement.
+If you do not agree with our policies and practices, your choice is not to use our Websites.

 2. PARTICIPATING MERCHANT POLICIES